Skip to main content

 General

-4. Funding is also conditional upon submitting to UACES one of the following items for online publication: your paper, a blog post based on your paper, a podcast, a video OR a policy brief (further details here).
-The deadline to submit this is July 2024 (unless you have explicit written agreement from UACES to submit at a later date);
+4. Funding is also conditional upon submitting to UACES one of the following items for publication on our website: your paper, a blog post based on your paper, a podcast, a video OR a policy brief (further details here).
+The deadline to submit this is 29 June 2025 (unless you have explicit written agreement from UACES to submit at a later date);

 6. Funding is conditional on receiving a completed expenses form which you must complete after the conference has finished, including all relevant receipts.